USS Alpha (1864)

-USS Alpha was a side wheel paddle steamer acquired by the Union Navy during the American Civil War.

-Alpha was used by the Union Navy as a tugboat – with a spar torpedo as a weapon—in support of the Union Navy blockade of Confederate waterways.
+USS Alpha was a screw-propelled tugboat purchased by the Union Navy during the American Civil War.
+It was later fitted with a spar torpedo and operated in support of the Union Navy blockade of Confederate waterways.

 Service history

 Alpha – a screw tug built at Philadelphia, Pennsylvania, in 1863 as Fred Wheeler – was one of six similar vessels purchased by the Union Navy at Philadelphia on 3 June 1864 to support its warships in widely varied ways and to help protect them and Army transports against surprise attacks by Confederate rams, torpedo boats, or other novel craft.
 Such raids had been a cause of great concern since the foray of the CSS Virginia into Hampton Roads, Virginia, on 8 March 1862 and the threat they posed had been underscored more recently by the Southern submarine H. L. Hunley's sinking of the Federal Navy's screw sloop of war Housatonic and the ironclad ram CSS Albermarle's destruction of the Southfield.
 Designated Picket Boat No. 1, the tug—commanded by Acting Ensign Nathaniel R. Davis—was assigned to the North Atlantic Blockading Squadron and first appeared on its list of vessels on 1 November 1864.
 She served on the James River for the last months of the Civil War protecting the Union shipping which supported General Ulysses S. Grant's troops operating against Richmond, Virginia.

 However, when she and her sister tugs joined their squadron at Hampton Roads, Virginia, there were already six other smaller vessels on its rolls designated Picket Launch No. 1 through Picket Launch No. 6.
 Great confusion resulted and prompted the Navy—sometime between 1 November and 5 December 1864—to rename the former Fred Wheeler and her five sisters for the first six letters of the Greek alphabet – Alpha through Zeta.
 Thus, Picket Boat No. 1 became Alpha.
 Some sources indicate that Alpha – which was also called Tug No. 1 – entered the Norfolk Navy Yard for the installation of a spar torpedo; but, since Picket Launch No. 1 did carry a spar torpedo which Lt.
 William B. Gushing used to destroy Albemarle, it is reasonable to assume that similarity of names caused the two vessels to be confused and Alpha never received such a weapon.